Fees, Finance and Funding

 We want to retain the best creative talent that we can in Plymouth and know that creative study at pre-degree level at Plymouth College of Art offers an excellent preparation to succeed at one of our undergraduate degrees.

 To be eligible you must achieve a Merit or Distinction in your pre-degree study, or if you achieve a Pass then you must have been awarded a Green Traffic Light for your final Academic and Character progress checks.
-You must also achieve 80% attendance or higher in your first and second semester 2020/21 to be awarded the £1000 scholarship.
+You must also achieve the minimum attendance requirement in your first and second semester 2021/22 to be awarded the £500 scholarship.

 You don’t need to pay for your tuition in advance, providing you’re eligible for a student loan.
 You will be able to get a loan from the Student Loans Company and this will cover the full amount of your tuition fees, which are paid directly to the college each year.